AGDeighan/Diet_and_Aging_DO__summary_of_age_and_diet_effects_on_phenotypes/cbc/CBC_summary_diet_and_age.md

 ## Figures

-The plots in "histograms_of_phenotypes_and_transformations.pdf" show the histograms of the untransformed and transformed (if a transform was performed) phenotype values (only including values from the timepoints used for analysis)
+ - histograms_of_phenotypes_and_transformations.pdf: histograms of the untransformed and transformed (if a transform was performed) phenotype values

-The plots in "diet_and_age_effects_summarized.pdf" summarizes the age and diet effects on the phenotypes.
-The top figures show boxplots of each phenotype grouped by diet and timepoint.
-The phenotype values were normalized (mean = 0 and standard deviation = 1) before plotting so the y-axis is in units of standard deviations (of the transformed phenotype if a transform was made).
-Asterisks indicate phenotypes whose means at the indicated timepoint are significantly affected by diet at a family-wise error rate (F-test p-values adjusted using the Holm method for 26 tests) of 0.05.
-The bottom-left plot shows the overall/main age effects.
+ - diet_and_age_effects_summarized.pdf: summarizes the age and diet effects on the phenotypes
+   - The top figures show the estimated effect (intercept effect, a shift in the mean) of each diet on the mean of each phenotype at each timepoint.
+All the phenotypes were Z-scaled (mean 0 and standard deviation 1), so the units of the estimated effects are in standard deviations.
+A positive diet coefficient for a given phenotype at a given timepoint, indicates that the specified diet group had a higher mean relative to the other diet groups.
+The Holm (1979) correction for a family wise error rate (FWER) for 26 tests (the number of phenotypes tested) was made separately for each timepoint.
+Phenotypes that were significantly affected (FWER < 0.05) by diet at a given timepoint are indicated by an asterisk.
+   - The bottom-left plot shows the overall/main age effects.
 The plot shows the age coefficient in units of standard deviations per month +/- 1 standard error.
+Thus, an age coefficient of -0.05 indicates that the mean value of a phenotype across diets decreases 0.05 standard deviations per month.
+Again, the Holm correction (26 tests) for a family wise error rate was used to determine the statistical significance of the age effects.
+Phenotypes that are significantly (FWER < 0.05) affected by age are indicated by an asterisk on the left edge of the plot.
-Asterisks indicate phenotypes that are significantly affected by age (FWER < 0.05).
-The bottom-right plot shows the diet-specific age affects, also in units of standard deviations per month.
-The asterisks indicate phenotypes for which the age-effect significantly (FWER < 0.05) varies by diet.
+   - The bottom-right plot shows the diet-specific age affects, also in units of standard deviations per month.
+Again, the Holm correction (26 tests) for a family wise error rate was used to determine the statistical significance.
+Phenotypes for which the age effect varies significantly (FWER < 0.05) by diet are indicated by an asterisk on the right edge of the plot.

-The folder "individual_phenotype_plots" contains a separate PDF for each phenotype.
-Each PDF contains two figures.
-The top figure shows the distribution of the phenotype at each timepoint (including the timepoint(s) not included in analysis) with box-scatter plots grouped by diet.
-The bottom figure shows the mean and standard error of the phenotype at each timepoint.
-The caption below the two figures gives more details on results of the diet and age effect analysis for that phenotype.
+- individual_phenotype_plots: this folder contains a separate PDF for each phenotype, each PDF contains two figures
+   - The top figure shows the distribution of the phenotype at each timepoint with box-scatter plots grouped by diet.
+   - The bottom figure shows the mean and standard error of the phenotype at each timepoint.
+   - The caption below the two figures gives the detailed results of the diet and age effect analysis for the phenotype.

 <br>
 <br>